What's Coming to Netflix in November 2020 - What's on Netflix

 - Mismatched (Season 1) N – Indian romantic TV comedy.

-- Supernatural (Season 15 – Final Episodes) – The last remaining episodes of Supernatural season 15.
+- Supernatural (Season 15 – Final Episodes) – The last remaining episodes of Supernatural season 15 – expected to be on November 27th.

 - Trial 4 (2020) N – Documentary on the killing of Boston cop, Sean K. Ellis.